 By Pascal Rocha da Silva, Frontiers analyst

-In just 5 years, Frontiers in Plant Science has become the 3rd largest and the 7th most-cited Plant Science journal in the world.
+Frontiers in Psychology was launched in 2010.
+In just 4 years, it has become the largest and the 2nd most-cited psychology journal in the world .

 The Impact Factor (IF), defined as the total number of citations in a given year divided by the number of citable articles over the previous two-year period, is the most commonly accepted metric of journal quality (but not of an individual paper or researcher).
 It was formally established by the Institute for Scientific Information (ISI) in 1975.
 As the IF can be heavily skewed by a few highly-cited papers, total citations generated over the same two-year period provide a more accurate indication of the overall influence or impact of the articles published by a journal in a field.
 Frontiers is a pioneer in the use of article-level and author-level metrics and encourages every author to use these to track the development of his or her readership on a more granular level.

-There are 204 journals are listed in the category of “Plant Sciences” in the 2014 Journal Citation Reports (JCR) published by Thomson Reuters in 2015.
-Frontiers in Plant Science is one of 33 Gold open-access journals.
+There are 597 journals listed in the category of Psychology in the 2014 Journal Citations Reports (JCR) provided by Thomson Reuters in 2015.
+Frontiers in Psychology is one of the 19 Gold open-access journals.

-Below are the results of our comparative analysis of these journals on the article volume published, impact factor (IF) achieved, and total number of citations reported, in 2014, based on articles published over the two preceding years, 2012 and 2013.
+Below, the results of our comparative analysis on the article volume published, impact factor (IF) achieved and the total number of citations achieved in 2014 based on articles published over the two preceding years, 2012 and 2013.
 (Click here to see the volume and number of citations of other Frontiers journals).

-Comparison of impact factor and publication volume among all “Plant Sciences” open-access journals (33)
+Comparison of impact factors and volume among all open-access journals (19) in Psychology

-Comparison of impact factors and publication volume among all “Plant Sciences” journals (204)
+Comparison of impact factors and volume among all journals (597) in Psychology

 Figure 2.
-Frontiers in Plant Science compared with 203 other journals (subscription and open access) listed in the “Plant Sciences” JCR category.
-The journal analysis is based on the 2014 Journal Citation Reports published by Thomson Reuters, 2015.
+Frontiers in Psychology compared to all 597 journals (subscription and open access) listed in all 11 JCR Psychology categories.
+The journal analysis is based on the 2014 Journal Citations Reports published by Thomson Reuters, 2015.

-Comparison of total citations in 2014 for articles published in the previous two years among all “Plant Sciences” journals (204)
+Comparison of total citations in 2014 for articles published in the previous two years among all journals (597) in Psychology

-Among the 33 Gold open-access journals listed in the “Plant Sciences” category, Frontiers in Plant Science:
+Amongst the 19 Gold open-access journals listed in the categories of Psychology, Frontiers in Psychology:

-- Ranks 1st in impact factor at 3.95.
-Frontiers in Plant Science is 4 times higher than the average for competing open-access “Plant Sciences” journals
+- Ranks 3rd on impact factor – 2.4 times higher than the average for Psychology;

-- Is the largest open-access journal – with an article volume 9 times larger than the average among open-access “Plant Sciences” journals
+- Is the largest open-access journal in Psychology – 27 times larger than the average article volume in open access journals in Psychology.

-- Is in the top 9% on impact factor – ranked 19th of 204 journals
+- Is in the top 21% on impact factor – 34% higher than the average for Psychology;

-- Is the world’s 3rd largest plant science journal overall, publishing 6 times the average article volume among all “Plant Sciences” journals
+- Is the world’s largest psychology journal overall – 21 times larger than the average article volume in all journals in Psychology;

-In summary, Frontiers in Plant Science, one of the youngest journals publishing peer-reviewed scholarly plant science articles, has become the 3rd largest and 7th most–cited journal in its category, with an impact factor in the top 9%.
+In summary, Frontiers in Psychology, one of the youngest journals publishing peer-reviewed scholarly articles in psychology, has become the largest and 2nd most-cited journal in psychology with an impact factor in the top 21%.

-The results are more significant if one considers that:
+The results are more significant if one considers:

 - Frontiers does not engineer the IF by setting a rejection rate, and instead operates an impact neutral peer-review process.